Donic leads big comeback, Mavericks stun Warriors 107-101

 AP Sports Writer

-New addition Spencer Dinwiddie scored 10 of his 24 points in the final period for Dallas.
+Spencer Dinwiddie scored 10 of his 24 in the final period for Dallas.

-Stephen Curry hit a 3-pointer with 10 seconds remaining and had 27 points and 10 assists in his first game at home since earning All-Star Game MVP honors, but the Warriors couldn’t do enough on either end during crunch time as the Mavericks made all the big shots.
+Stephen Curry hit a 3-pointer with 10 seconds remaining and had 27 points and 10 assists in his first game at home since earning All-Star Game MVP honors, but the Warriors couldn’t do enough right on either end during crunch time as Dallas hit all the big shots.

 Dorian Finney-Smith’s 3 with 5:05 to go made it 94-93, then his putback at 3:21 gave Dallas the lead before Donic scored the next time down.